ankita-gupta-05/Movie-Website/README.md

 # Movie-Website
+# Website showing Movies and their trailers.

 This Python Script creates a Website showing Posters of Various Movies.

-On click of Poster, It plays the trailer of that movie.
+On click of the Poster, trailer of the movie will be played.